 AN ARRAY OF SHOPPING OPTIONS

-Old Town Alexandria shopping includes both national chains (Banana Republic, Chico’s, Ross, The Gap) and quaint and quirky shops (Comic Book Store, Potomac Beads, The Hour Shop) scattered along the main drag.
-My kids had to be pulled out of the comic book store and were in awe of the selection at the bead store on our walk down to the water front.
-At the water’s edge, the old Torpedo Factory has been converted into a beautiful art gallery filled with local artists’ studios.
+Old Town Alexandria shopping includes both national chains (Banana Republic, Chico’s, Ross, The Gap) and quaint and quirky shops (Comic Book Store, Penny Post, The Hour Shop) scattered along the main drag, King Street.
+My kids had to be pulled out of the comic book store on our walk down to the water front.
+At the water’s edge, the old Torpedo Factory Art Center has been converted into a beautiful art gallery filled with local artists’ studios.

 EASY, ECONOMICAL TRANSPORTATION

 If you want to stay local, exploring Old Town doesn’t require anything but your walking shoes.
-King Street, the main drag in Old Town, is lined with shops, cafes and restaurants all the way from the far end near Hilton Alexandria Old Town to the waterfront, which makes for a nice one-mile walk.
+King Street, is lined with shops, cafes and restaurants all the way from the far end near Hilton Alexandria Old Town to the waterfront, which makes for a nice one-mile walk.
 But when little legs get tired, there is a FREE city trolley that runs along King Street, stopping every 15 minutes until late evening.

 OLD TOWN ALEXANDRIA RESTAURANTS: PLENTY OF KID-FRIENDLY CHOICES